MerginMaps/docs/src/layer/exif/index.md

 description: EXIF is a file format for storing metadata in image files.
 Mergin Maps mobile app can store EXIF metadata values in the fields of survey layers.
 ---

-# Exif Metadata
+# Geotagging
 [[toc]]

+Geotagging can be achieved through EXIF metadata.
 EXIF is a file format for storing metadata in image files, such as the camera settings, image metrics, date and time or location information (see, e.g., [Wikipedia](https://en.wikipedia.org/wiki/Exif)).

 The <MobileAppNameShort /> supports some default value expression functions that can be used to read EXIF metadata and store their values in the fields of your survey layer.